ThomasGons/Huffman/README.md

-# Huffman
+# Huffman Coding

-Who have not dreamt to compress files. <br/>
-Perhaps whole people but with this project you can do this. <br/>
+This project is an implementation of the [Huffman Coding](https://brilliant.org/wiki/huffman-encoding/).
-Using [Huffman Coding](https://brilliant.org/wiki/huffman-encoding/) onto ASCII text files, the result will take 20 to 90 % less memory.
+It allows you to lossless compress ASCII text files, until 20 to 90 percents.

 ## Table of Contents